 - What color is your bedroom, bathroom, house, coat?
 Like colors work together.

 - What career would you like to have?
 Like fields work together.

 - Write a number on a piece of paper without letting anyone else see.
 Close numbers work together.

 - When students enter the room, I offer a basket of different kinds of candy.
 Students selecting the same kind form a group.

-- Students draw from a deck of cards which I have presorted with 3 kings, 3 queens, etc. if I want groups of three, 4 if I want groups of four, etc. Like numbers work together.
+- Students draw from a deck of cards which I have presorted with three kings, three queens, etc. if I want groups of three, four if I want groups of four, etc. Like numbers work together.

 - Students wearing red work together, blues work together.
 One day stripes work together, plaids work together, boots work together, tennies work together.

 When asking for student responses, I write the answers on the board.
-Because students might give false answers so that they work with a friend, I sometimes take the top student in each column to form a group rather than having all 'pizzas' work together.
-Therefore they don't know how I will form the group and I usually get honest answers.
-We find this a fun way to form groups and it helps students get to know each other.
+Because students might give false answers so that they work with a friend, I sometimes take the top student in each column to form a group rather than having all “pizzas” work together.
+They don’t know how I will form the group, and I usually get honest answers.
+We find this to be a fun way to form groups, and it helps students get to know each other.